 Hosting an event or function at your restaurant can be both exciting and scary; you’re used to the hustle and bustle of a busy dining room, keeping up with tables turns, and making sure those fragile glasses of wine don’t spill, but hosting an event is an entirely different animal than a regular night of dinner business.

 If a regular night was a lion, an event would be a starfish.
+But it's worth getting to know these starfish, because events are an incredibly effective part of a restaurant marketing strategy.

 When it comes to a private event or catered function, some intrinsic parts of your restaurant’s operations are turned on their head, the biggest of those being your menu.